hsf-training/analysis-essentials/git/01-basics.md

 exercises: 0
 questions:
 - "What is version control and why should I use it?"
-objectives:
+---
+# Automated Version Control

+{% objectives "Learning Objectives" %}
 - "Understand the benefits of an automated version control system."
 - "Understand the basics of how Git works."
----
-# Automated Version Control
+{% endobjectives %}

 We'll start by exploring how version control can be used to keep track of what one person did and when.